A Journey Back to Wholeness

 How Art Found Me...
 (Again)

-At six, I was sketching cartoons after school.
-At seven, painting still life in my first art class.
-And at nine, the summer I returned to Canada, my brother and I spent our days with pencils, library books, and the joy of creating.
+At six, I was sketching cartoons before and after school.
+At seven, I had my first still life class painting a bowl of fruit.
+I remember hating having to sit still.
+Then at nine years old, the summer I returned to Canada, my brother and I spent our days borrowing art books from the library and sketching a lot of wildlife with our mom's "good" HB pencils.
+This was bliss -summer, connection, and the joy of creating.

 But when that summer ended, something in me quietly dimmed.